d12frosted/elpa-mirror/melpa/brec-mode-readme.txt

 Customization

-  To see a list of customizeable faces, enter a Brec Mode buffer, or otherwise load Brec Mode, and type `M-x customize-group <RET> brec <RET>`.
-Alternatively, look through the `defface` definitions of file `brec-mode.el`.
+  To see a list of customizeable faces and variables, enter a Brec Mode buffer, or otherwise load Brec Mode, and type `M-x customize-group <RET> brec <RET>`.
+Alternatively, look through the `defcustom` and `defface` definitions of file `brec-mode.el`.

   For a working example, see: